 - 1 (default): full replica database rehydration in stages.

-- 2: optimized synchronization in parallel.
+- 2: optimised synchronisation in parallel.

 If you set ReplicaSyncMode=2, additional memory may be consumed by the query replicas, depending on how much of the cache needs to be updated.
 To keep the database online and available for queries, the operation can require up to double the memory on the replica, depending on how much of the data has changed.
 This is because both the old and new segments are kept in memory simultaneously.
 Replica nodes have the same memory allocation as the primary node.
-Since there’s normally extra memory on the primary node for refresh operations, it’s unlikely that the replicas would run out of memory.
+As there’s normally extra memory on the primary node for refresh operations, it’s unlikely that the replicas would run out of memory.
 Additionally, a common scenario is that the database is incrementally updated on the primary node, so there shouldn’t be a need for double the memory.
 If the sync operation encounters an “out of memory” error message, it will retry using the default technique (attach/detach two at a time).

 Learn more about query scale-out in Azure Analysis Services.